20 Soothing Solo Activities You Can Do At Home

-Whether you’re a first-time baker or a seasoned pro, sifting, mixing, and baking just makes you feel good.
-It requires your full attention, and when you get into a rhythm, baking can foster similar psychological benefits as meditation.
-Mix things up with a new cookie recipe if you’re looking for challenge.
+Whether you're a first-time baker or a seasoned pro, sifting, mixing, and baking just makes you feel good.
+It requires your full attention, and when you get into a rhythm, baking can foster a host of psychological benefits.
+Mix things up with a new cookie recipe if you're looking for a challenge.

 Cue the music.